Assessment and management of hemorrhagic shock

 Hemorrhagic shock is a subset of hypovolemic shock that results from a decrease in circulating blood volume

-Preliminary data for 2011 lists unintentional injury as the fifth leading cause of death in the United States for patients of all ages.
-However, it is the leading cause of death for patients between the ages of 1 and 44 years (Hoyert & Xu, 2012).
+Unintentional injury is typically a leading cause of death in the United States for patients of all ages.
+However, in 2011 it was the leading cause of death for patients between the ages of 1 and 44 years (Hoyert & Xu, 2012).
 A significant percentage of those deaths occur as the result of exsanguination (Sauaia et al.,1995), with many occurring before the patient even reaches the hospital.